ECOC2030BE

 Launch of the website & the Call

-With the launch of the website and the publication of the Call for candidate cities in the Belgian Official Gazette, the competition for the next European Capital of Culture has officially begun.
+With the launch of the website and the publication of the Call for candidate cities in the Belgian Official Journal, the competition for the next European Capital of Culture has officially begun.

 In the Call for submission you will find the common application form and more information on the objectives and criteria of ECOC 2030 Belgium.
 The rules and procedure of the competition are explained in the Rules of procedure.